 While mitigation activities can and should be taken before a disaster occurs, hazard mitigation is essential.
 Often after disasters, repairs and reconstruction are completed in such a way as to simply restore damaged property to pre-disaster conditions.
 The implementation of such hazard mitigation actions leads to building stronger, safer and smarter.

-In order to be eligible for post-disaster mitigation funding from FEMA, including Hazard Mitigation Grant Program (HMGP) funding, HMPs must be updated every five years.
-In March 2009, NYC Emergency Management completed the first New York City HMP to help make the city more resilient to hazards.
+To be eligible for FEMA post-disaster mitigation funding, including Hazard Mitigation Grant Program funding, hazard mitigation plans must be updated every five years.
+In March 2009, NYC Emergency Management completed the first New York City Hazard Mitigation Plan to help make the city more resilient to hazards.
+Five years later, NYCEM partnered with the Department of City Planning and the he Mayor's Office of Resiliency to create the 2014 NYC Hazard Mitigation Plan update.
+Following the adoption of the 2014 HMP, NYCEM released annual updates in 2015, 2016, and 2017.

-Hazards included in the plan are: coastal erosion, coastal storms, disease outbreaks, drought, earthquakes, extreme temperatures, flooding, severe weather (i.e., thunderstorms, tornadoes, and windstorms), wildfire, winter storms, chemical, biological, radiological, and nuclear (CBRN), cyber threats, and infrastructure failures.
+Hazards included in the plan are: coastal erosion, coastal storms, disease outbreaks, drought, earthquakes, extreme temperatures, flooding, thunderstorms, tornadoes, windstorms, wildfire, winter storms, chemical, biological, radiological, and nuclear (CBRN), cyber threats, and infrastructure failures.

-Part of the plan development process includes identifying what initiatives — mitigation actions — the City is taking (i.e., existing) or could take (i.e., potential) to minimize the effects of a hazard event on New York City's population, economy, property, building stock, and infrastructure.
+Part of the plan development process includes identifying what initiatives — mitigation actions — the City is taking (existing) or could take (potential) to minimize the effects of a significant event on New York City's population, economy, property, building stock, and infrastructure.

-The comprehensive list of mitigation actions can be found in section 4 of the plan.
+The comprehensive list of mitigation actions and interactive mitigation strategy map can be found under the all hazards tab, titled mitigation strategy.

 The Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act) was signed into law in 1988 and provides the authority for federal disaster assistance activities, including preparedness and mitigation along with assistance for response and recovery.